-- ½ cup finely chopped onions or 1 medium sized onion
+- ½ cup onions (finely chopped) or 1 medium sized

 - 1 or 2 green chillies – finely chopped or slit

-- 1 cup finely chopped tomatoes (tightly packed) or 2 medium sized to large tomatoes
+- 1 cup tomatoes (tightly packed, finely chopped) or 2 medium sized to large tomatoes

 - ¼ teaspoon turmeric powder (ground turmeric)